Triple P Online

 • Age — Parents: Mothers: Mean=35.4 years and Fathers: Mean=38.8 years; Children: 3–4 years (Mean=4.0 years)

-• Status — Participants were parents of preschoolers with attention-deficit/hyperactivity disorder (ADHD) symptoms.
+• Status — Participants were parents of preschoolers with elevated and impairing levels of ADHD symptoms.

 Location/Institution: New Zealand